-The Group has complied with the POBO throughout the Reporting Period.
-To the best knowledge of the Directors, the Group did not encounter any incidents involving fraud, bribery, or corruption during the Reporting Period.
+The Group has complied with the POBO together with all other applicable laws relating to bribery, extortion, fraud and money laundering throughout the Reporting Period.
+To the best knowledge of the Directors, the Group or its employees did not encounter any incidents nor legal cases regarding corrupt practices during the Reporting Period.
 The Directors are of the view that the Group has proper and adequate internal controls and policies in place.